semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 By default, if a scan uses more than **5GB** of memory during cross-file pre-processing, the scan uses single-function analysis to ensure lower memory consumption.
 Similarly, if a cross-file scan doesn't complete after 3 hours, the analysis times out and Semgrep rescans the repository using single-function analysis.
 Typically, this happens because the repository is very large.

-If 1-2 repositories cause CI scan issues and scanning these repositories with Pro Engine is not critical, modify your config file to use `semgrep ci --oss-only`.
+If 1-2 repositories cause CI scan issues and scanning these repositories with interfile analysis is not critical, modify your config file to use `semgrep ci --oss-only`.
 This overrides the Semgrep Cloud Platform setting for these repositories, and always runs these scans with single-function analysis.

-If many repositories cause scan issues, or you have critical repositories you are unable to scan with Semgrep Pro Engine:
+If many repositories cause scan issues, or you have critical repositories you are unable to scan with Semgrep's interfile analysis:
-1. Disable the <i class="fa-solid fa-toggle-large-on"></i> **Pro Engine beta** toggle in the **[Settings](https://semgrep.dev/orgs/-/settings)** page of your organization.
+1. Disable the <i class="fa-solid fa-toggle-large-on"></i> **Cross-file analysis** toggle in the **[Settings](https://semgrep.dev/orgs/-/settings)** page of your organization.
 1. Review scan troubleshooting guides such as [A Semgrep scan is having a problem - what next?](/docs/kb/semgrep-code/semgrep-scan-troubleshooting/) or [Troubleshooting "You are seeing this because the engine was killed"](/docs/kb/semgrep-code/scan-engine-kill/).
 1. If you need additional guidance, [contact Semgrep Support](/docs/support), or reach out to the Semgrep team in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a> so we can help you resolve the issue and create a plan for your organization.